an-dr/microlog/README.md

 ### Runtime Mode

 Most of the library features are configured compile time to reduce the code size and complexity.
-However, if the code size is not a concern, you can enable runtime configuration by defining `ULOG_FEATURE_RUNTIME_MODE`.
+However, if the code size is not a concern, you can enable runtime configuration by defining `ULOG_FEATURE_DYNAMIC_CONFIG`.
 When the feature is enables all other features are enabled too in some default mode described in bellow.
 All runtime configuration functions are prefixed with `ulog_configure_*`.
 The default configuration is following:

 | Feature       | Default Configuration                   |
 | ------------- | --------------------------------------  |